LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 ## Get to the first live chat message

-To get the most basic version of live chat up means you have to insert a generic ‘chat’ button into your website.
-Getting to the first message is simple and can be done in three steps:
+To get the most basic version of messaging up and running, brands need to insert a generic ‘chat’ button their website.
+Getting to the first message is simple and can be done through three steps:

-1. Your website administrators or developers need to add the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) (piece of code) to every page of the website where you'd like chat to appear.
+1. Website administrators or developers need to add the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) (piece of code) to every page of the website where you'd like chat to appear.
 See instructions on how to[ insert the code](getting-started-add-the-liveperson-tag-to-your-website.html).
 2. Create users for the agents that will be taking the conversations.
 See how to [set up users](admin-settings-create-and-manage-users.html).
 3. Once the code is up and an agent is logged into the system, all agents must set their status to ‘online’.
 Doing so will automatically enable the chat button on the website to begin accepting incoming chats.